chax-at/swagger-helpers-nest/README.md

 const document = buildSwaggerDocument(app);
 traverseDocument(document, {
   propertyVisitors: [
-    Length1AllOfToOneOf, // convert allOf's with one entry to oneOf's MoveNullableToOneof, // move a nullable:true into a sibling oneOf MyVisitor            // your own
+    Length1AllOfToOneOfVisitor, // convert allOf's with one entry to oneOf's MoveNullableToOneOfVisitor, // move a nullable:true into a sibling oneOf MyVisitor            // your own
   ]
 })